splunk/observability-workshop/docs/victorops/integrations/detector.md

 === "Output"

     ```text
-    Upgrading modules...
-    - host in modules/host

     Initializing the backend...

     Initializing provider plugins...
     - Checking for available provider plugins...
-    - Downloading plugin for provider "signalfx" (terraform-providers/signalfx) 4.19.1...
+    - Downloading plugin for provider "signalfx" (terraform-providers/signalfx) 4.21.0...

     The following providers do not have any version constraints in configuration,
     so the latest version was installed.

     To prevent automatic upgrades to new major versions that may contain breaking
     changes, it is recommended to add version = "..." constraints to the
     corresponding provider blocks in configuration, with the constraint strings
     suggested below.

-    * provider.signalfx: version = "~> 4.19"
+    * provider.signalfx: version = "~> 4.21"

     Terraform has been successfully initialized!

     You may now begin working with Terraform.
 Try running "terraform plan" to see
     any changes that are required for your infrastructure.
 All Terraform commands
     should now work.

     If you ever set or change modules or backend configuration for Terraform,
     rerun this command to reinitialize your working directory.
 If you forget, other
     commands will detect it and remind you to do so if necessary.
     ```

-Create a new Terraform Workspace which will track the state for this environment.
+Create a new Terraform workspace[^1] which will track the state for this environment.

-Workspaces allow you to run Terraform against different environments each with their own state data stored in the workspace.

-In the following example we create a workspace called 'Workshop' but feel free to use whatever name you like.

 === "Input"